hpluska/APCompSciA/projects/TextStatistics/README.md

 	* TextStatistics will be the class that reads a text file, parses it, and stores the information about the words and characters in the file.
 	* ProcessText is the driver class that gets a list of one or more filenames from the command line and collects statistics on each of the files using an instance of TextStatistics object.

-- [ ] For this project you will also implement an interfaces
+- [ ] For this project you will also implement an interface

 	* TextStatisticsInterface.java

 ## ProcessStatistics (provided class)

 The ProcessStatistics class will serve as the driver class with a main method which processes one or more files to determine some interesting statistics about them.
-The ProcessText driver class should meet the following criteria,
+The ProcessStatistics driver class should meet the following criteria,

 - [ ] Command-line validation.
 The names of the files to process will be given as command line arguments.
 Your driver class must,

 	* Validate the number of command line arguments.
 There should be at least one file name given.
 	* If no files are given on the command line, your program must print a usage message and exit the program immediately.
-The message should read as follows.
-Usage: java ProcessText file1 [file2 ...]
-This lets the user know how they should run the program without having to go look up the documentation.
+The message should read as follows. *Usage: java ProcessText file1 [file2 ...]* This lets the user know how they should run the program without having to go look up the documentation.

 - [ ] Process command-line arguments.
 If valid filenames are given on the command line, your program will,

-	* Will process each command line argument by creating a File object from it and checking to see that the file actually exists.
+	* Process each command line argument by creating a File object from it and checking to see that the file actually exists.
 Recall, the args parameter of the main method is an array of String objects that contains the command line arguments to the program.
 For your program, the array should contain the names of the files to be processed.
 	* If a file does exist, your program will create a TextStatistics object for that file and will print out the statistics for the file to the console.
 	* If a file does not exist, a meaningful error message needs to be printed to the user and your program will continue processing the next file.
 (An invalid file in the list should not result in the program crashing or exiting before all files have been processed.)